Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Proofs

-Let $y^{ \textsf{SP}}_{ij}(\theta) = \Ex[{Y}^{ \textsf{SP}}_{ij}(\theta)]/\Ex[S^{ \textsf{SP}}_{ij}(\theta)]$ and $\bar{\lambda}^{ \textsf{SP}}_{ij}(\theta) = \Ex[S^{ \textsf{SP}}_{ij}(\theta)]/\theta$.
+Let $y^{\textsf{SP-2}}_{ij}(\theta) = \Ex[{Y}^{\textsf{SP-2}}_{ij}(\theta)]/\Ex[S^{\textsf{SP-2}}_i(\theta)]$ and $\bar{\lambda}^{\textsf{SP-2}}_i(\theta) = \Ex[S^{\textsf{SP-2}}_i(\theta)]/\theta$.
 Then, we have

 Consider a deterministic system with a $\theta$-scaled problem instance.
-Let $S_{ijt}(\theta)$ denote the number of carriers in this deterministic system in lane $(i,j)$ at period $t$.
-Given any initial state $S_{ij0}(\theta)$, the system dynamics of this deterministic system are given by
+Let $S_{it}(\theta)$ denote the number of carriers in this deterministic system at node $i$ in period $t$.
+Given any initial state $S_{i0}(\theta)$, the system dynamics of this deterministic system are given by

 Recall that the optimal solution of the \textsf{FA} satisfies the following equations: